 Empathy is an important developmental process that all children need.
-It is through empathy that children learn tolerance and understanding of each others' differences.
-An empathetic child will approach someone who looks different or has a disability and offer to help, or be their friend.
-Being empathetic is an important trait in order to teach positive behaviors in both children and adults.
+It is through empathy that children learn tolerance and understanding of each other's differences.
+An empathetic child will approach someone who looks different or has a disability and offers to help, or be their friend.
+Being empathetic is an important trait to teach positive behaviors in both children and adults.
 By teaching children to recognize different feelings and emotions, they can begin to understand how those feelings and emotions impact others.
 By learning to become empathic at a young age, children can grow to be emotionally mature adults.

 Preschoolers tend to be very self-centered by nature and might not always appear to be empathetic toward others.
-They have to learn to take turns, for example, and learn not to push others who are in their way.
-The more chances young children have to learn empathy, the more empathetic they will be as they grow older.
+They must learn to take turns, for example, and learn not to push others who are in their way.
+The more chances young children must learn empathy, the more empathetic they will be as they grow older.